-SR on the promotion of human rights while countering terrorism, 2005
+SR on human rights and counter terrorism, 2005

 Malaysia tabled pledges and voluntary commitments in support for its candidacy for membership for the period 2010-2013 on 23 April 2010.

-An analysis of Malaysia’s efforts to engage with the UN human rights system shows that it participates in around a third of Council debates and dialogues, has accepted and facilitated around a half of Special Procedures visit requests, and responded to only 18% of Special Procedures communications.
-Malaysia is not Party to many international human rights instruments, and where it is Party it generally submits its periodic reports late.
+An analysis of Malaysia’s efforts to engage with the UN human rights system shows that it tends to participate in Council debates and dialogues; has accepted and facilitated around half of the Special Procedures’ visit requests and responded to over 60% of Special Procedures communications.
+Malaysia is yet to ratify five of the eight core international human rights instruments, and where it is party, it generally submits its periodic reports late.